La Gauloise Ambrée

 In the year of 1858 a Belgian farmer, Martin Belot, tried his hand at brewing in the quiet months of the winter season, using the pure waters of his surroundings.
 Naturally these brews became popular in the local vicinity and even though the Du Bocq Brewery bought the rights to the brewery in 1949, nothing much has changed and the values of the company remain intact.

-La Gauloise is from Purnode , in Wallonia, and, unusual for that part of the world, not tied in with any Trappist monks or monastery.
+La Gauloise is from Purnode, in Wallonia, and, unusual for that part of the world, not tied in with any Trappist monks or monastery.
 The family owned and independent enterprise, the Bocq brewery, is one of the largest breweries in Wallonia, the French-speaking region of southern Belgium.
-Since the 60’s though the agricultural side of the business was abandoned, with the drinks industry a more profitable industry than farming!
+Since the 60’s though, the agricultural side of the business was abandoned, with the drinks industry pushed to the forefront as it was seen as a more profitable industry than farming!

 Review: 330 ml stubby bottle of La Gauloise Ambrée: ABV: 5.5%